SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/extensions.md

 ![Opening the repository browser let you add and browse branches as well as remote repositories.](figures/S13-OpeningRepository.png width=75&label=OpeningRepositoryBrowser)

-Pressing on the 'Add remote' iconic button adds a remote by filling the needed information that you can find in your Github project.
+Pressing on the 'Add remote' iconic button adds a remote by filling the needed information that you can find in your GitHub project.
 Figure *@OpeningRepositoryBrowser@* shows it for the sample project using SSH and  Figure *@OpeningRepositoryBrowser2@* for HTTPS.

 ![Adding a remote using the _Repository_ browser of your project (SSH version).](figures/S14-AddingRemote.png width=75&label=OpeningRepositoryBrowser)